 5. Print your mapset

-Select “Print” from the top menu and then “Print to PDF or JPG.”
+“Print” by clicking the old-school printer icon on the left of the map screen and then “Print to PDF or JPG.”

 A new print-view window will open with print-specific options.
 Select: